-Q50).
+In figure 4, we examine the sensitivity to different encoding quality (Q40 is lower quality than Q50).
 The result is just as expected: the bandwidth requirement for the same QoS rises as the encoding quality gets better.
 However, the shape of curve remains the same, which means the effect of varying encoding quality is generally predictable.

-The sensitivity to the program content is illustrated in figure 4.
+Finally, in figure 5, we illustrate the sensitivity to the program content.
 Generally, there can be considerable variation caused by program content.
 As a result, the network operator and user may have to choose the worst-case curve (the rightmost one) for initial CAC decisions, since neither of them are likely to have an accurate estimation of the precise content of traffic.
 However, it is possible that more in-depth and systematic study will reveal some general principle regarding this case.